rfarese/brandon_school/README.md

 - Report class
 - have a form on the index page where the user chooses from a series of dropdowns for each model
 - all the forms dropdowns are greyed out until the previous one is chosen (you need to choose which house before you choose the rooms or beds or students, etc.)
-- Step #1 - user selects the date ranges
-- Step #2 - user selects one house, all houses, or a group of houses (group of houses could be tough...)
+- Step #1 - user selects one house, all houses, or a group of houses (group of houses could be tough...)
-- Step #3 - user selects one room, all rooms, or a group of specified rooms that are associated with the prior house(s) selected
+- Step #2 - user selects all, complete, or incomplete check-ins (from student checks) that are associated with the house(s) they chose
-- Step #4 - user selects all, complete, or incomplete tours
-- Step #5 - user selects all, complete, or incomplete student checks (called check-ins)
-- Step #6 - user selects the student_check status's they want to pull (all, asleep, awake, etc.)
+- Step #3 - user selects the student_check status's they want to pull (all, asleep, awake, etc.)
-- Step #7 - user selects the students they want to look for
+- Step #4 - user selects the date ranges (do this last)
 - each step is a GET request and it'll return all the objects for that resource
   - when user clicks on "Houses", have a pop up come up
   - user will be presented with a series of houses to choose from and click a submit button